kubeflow/community/proposals/dgl-operator-proposal.md

 ## Goals

 A Kubeflow user should be able to run training using DGL as easily as then can using Tensorflow or PyTorch.
 This proposal is centered around a Kubernetes operator for DGL.
-A user should be able to run single worker job with DGL (1 launcher, 1 partitioner and 1 worker), distributed training jobs with DGL and `DGL-API` partitioning mode (1 launcher, 1 partitioner and multiple workers) and distributed training jobs with DGL and `ParMETIS` partitioning mode (1 launcher and multiple workers).
+A user should be able to run single worker job with DGL (1 launcher, 1 partitioner and 1 worker), distributed training jobs with DGL and `DGL-API` partitioning mode (1 launcher, 1 partitioner and multiple workers), distributed training jobs with DGL and `ParMETIS` partitioning mode (1 launcher, 1 partitioner and multiple workers), and distributed training jobs with DGL and `DistParMETIS` partitioning mode (1 launcher and multiple workers).

 This proposal defines the following: